 As the COVID-19 pandemic recedes from its initial surge, cardiovascular diagnostic services must be safely reintroduced.
 There will be a continued need to ensure that coronavirus transmission risk is minimized.
-PPE considerations include the balance between current local coronavirus transmission risk with the adequacy of current PPE stores, and supply chain capabilities.
-Monitoring of patients and providers for COVID-19 resurgence will be key in determining the response level of the institution and protocols for diagnostic echocardiograms.
+PPE considerations include the balance between current local coronavirus transmission risk and the adequacy of current PPE stores, as well as supply chain capabilities.
+Monitoring of patients and providers for COVID-19 resurgence will be key in determining the response level of the institution and protocols for diagnostic echocardiography.